emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/Putnam-exam/DNA-methylation/DNA-methylation.md

 ## Location of methylation

 **Invertebrates**: location is non-random and mainly located in gene bodies (Li et al 2018). *From Eirin-Lopez and Putnam 2019*: Additionally, DNA methylation can commonly be found in gene bodies, where it hypothetically contributes to the reduction of transcriptional variation, reduction of spurious transcription, and facilitation of alternative splicing (reviewed in Roberts & Gavery 2012).
+Methylation is spread evenly across a gene.

 **Vertebrates**: located in promoters regions and usually associated with turning "on and off" genes or gene silencing. *From Eirin-Lopez and Putnam 2019*: Repetitive CpG sequences (CpG islands) can be found located upstream in promoter regions, and here the presence of methylation can silence transcription by blocking the binding of transcription factors (but see Ford et al. 2017).